riemann/riemann/SECURITY.md

 ## Public Disclosure Timing

 A public disclosure date is negotiated by the Riemann maintainers nd the bug submitter.
 We prefer to fully disclose the bug as soon as possible once a user mitigation is available.
 It is reasonable to delay disclosure when the bug or the fix is not yet fully understood, the solution is not well-tested, or for vendor coordination.
 The timeframe for disclosure is from immediate (especially if it's already publicly known) to a few weeks.
 For a vulnerability with a straightforward mitigation, we expect report date to disclosure date to be on the order of 7 days.
 The Riemann maintainers hold the final say when setting a disclosure date.

-## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.